What Vox Gets Right and Wrong About Democrats and Foreign Policy

 Beauchamp’s recent article on the democrats and foreign policy was better than many of his previous articles, and hints at a positive future for left-wing foreign policy.
-It also demonstrates the writer’s blinkered worldview in a way that, in this case, is very educational.
+It also demonstrates a limited worldview in a way that is educational.

 The reason, according to the article, that democrats have no foreign policy ideas, is that it is difficult to get donors to care about foreign policy, except for when they are animated by an opposition leader, like George W. Bush, who has particularly unpopular foreign policy.
 The donors fund the think tanks that write policy, and since the donors care a lot more about domestic social justice issues, the progressive think tanks/policy shops don’t end up writing much foreign policy.

 The article gives a very good summary of the policy-shop-to-law pipeline in a way that people who always read about current events take for granted.
 Many journalists, activists, and intellectually curious dilettantes already know that most of our government’s policies, for better and worse, are written by people who write policies for a living, and not by any elected officials.
 But this is an important point that is often lost on the majority of readers, and it is very good that Beauchamp explains it so clearly.

 Beauchamp spoke to Dan Nexon and Heather Hurlburt, two under-recognized progressive foreign policy experts.
 To his credit, he lets them talk about how little infrastructure there is for them to get their ideas out there, versus how much infrastructure there is to maintain the foreign policy status quo.